ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The Newspaper.?Ii is a great mistake
+in female education to keep the
- ladies time and attention devoted
+young ladies time and attention devoted

 to fashionable ami polite literature of the i
 day.
 If you would qualify her for con- ,